SLprogramming/MovieAppBackend/README.md

-# LMS Backend
+# MovieApp Backend

-This is the backend for the Learning Management System (LMS) application.
+This is the backend for the Learning Management System (MovieApp) application.
 It is built using Node.js, Express, MongoDB, and Redis.

 ## Table of Contents